jbuchenb/mimic-iii/Sepsis_analysis.md

 ```

 ###### Create table with patients with sepsis or severe sepsis, admission information and age at the admission
-How to calculate age
-intime from icustays
-vs
-admittime from admissions
-verify if they are the same
+How to calculate age; intime from icustays vs admittime from admissions; verify if they are the same ; patient >89 get calculate age of hundreds (anonymization tech)

 ```SQL
 select j.hadm_id, a.admittime, icd9_code, j.subject_id, t.dob,    timestampdiff(YEAR, t.dob, a.admittime) as age_admission,